absolutelyrelative/co-py/README.md

 # co-py
-co-py is a WIP tool that allows you to copy files from the CLI with access to a buffer thus without having to specify source and destination immediately, unlike the linux cp command.
+co-py is a tool that allows you to copy files from the CLI with access to a buffer thus without having to specify source and destination immediately, unlike the linux cp command.
+It also includes an md5 calculation, which requires Python 3.11 and above.

 # usage
-After adding to PATH to your liking (a guide will come) you should be able to run cp.py to select the file(s) to copy, and paste.py to paste in the CWD.
-After this first release, more options will come.
+After adding to PATH to your liking you should be able to run cp.py to select the file(s) to copy, and paste.py to paste in the CWD.